jariast/obsidian-notes/React/React/FullStack Course/Part 9 TypeScript/9e Grand Finale.md

 }
 ```

-With the above interface we're telling TS that the `diagnosisCodes` property is an array of the type `codes` of the `Diagnosis` interface.
+With the above interface we're telling TS that the `diagnosisCodes` property is an array of the type `code` of the `Diagnosis` interface.
 The double array syntax (`[][]`) looks kind of odd, so we could rewrite the above interface like so:

 ```ts
 interface Entry{